 \section{Introduction}

 We study the complexity of problems where the input consists of independent samples from an unknown distribution.
 Such problems are at the heart of machine learning and statistics (and their numerous applications) and also occur in many other contexts such as compressed sensing and cryptography.
-Many methods exist to estimate the sample complexity of such problems (e.g.~VC dimension \cite{VapnikChervonenkis:71} and Rademacher complexity \cite{BartlettMendelson:02}).
-Proving lower bounds on the computational complexity of these problems has been much more challenging.
-The traditional approach to this is via reductions and finding distributions that can generate instances of some problem conjectured to be intractable (e.g., assuming $\NP \neq \RP$).
+While several methods have been developed to estimate the sample complexity of such problems (e.g.~VC dimension \citeP{VapnikChervonenkis:71} and Rademacher complexity \citeP{BartlettMendelson:02}), proving lower bounds on the computational complexity of these problems has been much more challenging.
+The traditional approach to proving lower bounds is via reductions and by finding distributions that can generate instances of some problem conjectured to be intractable (e.g., assuming $\NP \neq \RP$).

-Here we present a different approach, namely showing that a broad class of algorithms, which we refer to as {\em statistical algorithms}, have high complexity, unconditionally.
-Our definition encompasses most algorithmic approaches used in practice and in theory on a wide variety of problems, including Expectation Maximization (EM)~\cite{DempsterLR77}, local search, MCMC optimization \cite{TannerW87,GelfandSmith90}, simulated annealing~\cite{KirkpatrickGV83, Cerny1985Thermodynamical}, first and second order methods for linear/convex optimization, ~\cite{DunaganV08, BelloniFV09}, $k$-means, Principal Component Analysis (PCA), Independent Component Analysis (ICA), Na\"{\i}ve Bayes, Neural Networks and many others (see \cite{ChuKLYBNO:06} and \cite{BlumDMN:05} for proofs and many other examples).
-In fact, we are aware of only one algorithm that does not have a statistical counterpart: Gaussian elimination for solving linear equations over a field (e.g.,~$\mod 2$).
+Here we present a different approach.
+We show that algorithms which access the unknown distribution only via a {\em statistical query (SQ) oracle} have high complexity, unconditionally.
+Most algorithmic approaches used in practice and in theory on a wide variety of problems can be implemented using only access to such an oracle; these include Expectation Maximization (EM)~\citeP{DempsterLR77}, local search, MCMC optimization \citeP{TannerW87,GelfandSmith90}, simulated annealing~\citeP{KirkpatrickGV83,Cerny1985Thermodynamical}, first and second order methods for linear/convex optimization, ~\citeP{DunaganV08,BelloniFV09}, $k$-means, Principal Component Analysis (PCA), Independent Component Analysis (ICA), Na\"{\i}ve Bayes, Neural Networks and many others (see \citeP{ChuKLYBNO:06} and \citeP{BlumDMN:05} for proofs and many other examples).
+In fact, we are aware of only one algorithm that provably does not have a statistical query counterpart: Gaussian elimination for solving linear equations over a field (\eg$\mod 2$).

-Informally, statistical algorithms can access the input distribution only by asking for the value of any bounded real-valued function on a random sample from the distribution, or the average value of the function over a specified number of independent random samples.
-As an example, suppose we are trying to solve $\min_{u \in U} \E_{x \sim D}[f(x,u)]$ by gradient descent.
-Then the gradient of the objective function is (by interchanging the derivative with the integral)